AntoineTF/vehicle_causality/README.md

 ## Future Work

 Moving forward, **sim2real adaptation** should be integrated to improve **real-world transferability**.
-The code should also be optimize.
+The code should also be optimized.
+The next step is to extend causal evaluation to real-world datasets and integrate visual inputs into the simulation-to-reality pipeline.

 # Citation